Signed in as:

 Linda Hanson, Lee’s Summit, MO (Tamashii Black Belt Academy, an AMAA Member School)

-The Adaptive Martial Arts Association (AMAA) does NOT endorse any equipment, device, style, academy, or instructor.
-Adaptive Martial Arts Association has NOT performed criminal background checks on all the school owners, instructors, and their employees listed on our directory and can NOT guarantee that they do NOT have a criminal past and is NOT responsible for their actions.
-After an initial evaluation, it is completely up to the discretion of the instructor(s) at the school whether a disabled person is able to proceed with martial arts training there.
+The Disabled Martial Artists of America (DMAA) formerly Adaptive Martial Arts Association (AMAA) does NOT endorse any equipment, device, style, academy, or instructor.
+DMAA has NOT performed criminal background checks on all the school owners, instructors, and their employees listed on our directory and can NOT guarantee that they do NOT have a criminal past and are NOT responsible for their actions.
+After an initial evaluation, it is completely up to the discretion of the instructor(s) at the school whether a disabled person can proceed with martial arts training there.
 Although our services are offered free of charge, individual schools may charge a class fee.
-All disabled participants do so at their OWN RISK, and Adaptive Martial Arts Association is NOT responsible for any harm or injury resulting from martial arts training.
+All disabled participants do so at their OWN RISK, and DMAA is NOT responsible for any harm or injury resulting from martial arts training.

 Email Us: info@dmaoa.org